Nearing Historic Strike Vote, Thousands Of Hollywood Workers Could Walk Off Sets Nationwide

 “It’s a little hard for me to believe that in the last year, when people turned to the arts and turned to their content for comfort, that they’re really hurting,” she said.

-The advent of streaming services is also affecting conditions.
-IATSE members say they work longer for less money on those projects based on the premise that streaming is a new business model and not guaranteed to make money.
+The advent of streaming services is also affecting the negotiations.
+IATSE members say they work longer for less money on streaming projects based on the premise that streaming is a new business model and not guaranteed to be financially viable.